ne14-golden-path/portal.web/README.md

 # portal.web
-Web front end for the portal
+Web front end for the portal application